RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     {{% /expand %}}

 - [Disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) on all cluster nodes.
-- Make sure that you have root level access to each node, either directly or with sudo.
+- Make sure that you have root-level access to each node, either directly or with sudo.
 - When port 53 is in use, the installation fails.
 This is known to happen in default Ubuntu 18.04 installations in which systemd-resolved (DNS server) is running.
-    To workaround this issue, change the system configuration to make this port available before running RS installation.
+    To work around this issue, change the system configuration to make this port available before running the RS installation.

     {{% expand "Example steps to resolve the port 53 conflict:" %}}
 1. Run: `sudo vi /etc/systemd/resolved.conf`
-2. Add `DNSStubListener=no` as the last line in the file and save the file.
+1. Add `DNSStubListener=no` as the last line in the file and save the file.
-3. Run: `sudo mv /etc/resolv.conf /etc/resolv.conf.orig`
+1. Run: `sudo mv /etc/resolv.conf /etc/resolv.conf.orig`
-4. Run: `sudo ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf`
+1. Run: `sudo ln -s /run/systemd/resolve/resolv.conf /etc/resolv.conf`
-5. Run: `sudo service systemd-resolved restart`
+1. Run: `sudo service systemd-resolved restart`
     {{% /expand %}}

 ## Installing RS on Linux

-After you download the .tar file installation package, install the package on one of the nodes in the cluster.
+After you download the tar file installation package, install the package on one of the nodes in the cluster.

 To install RS on Linux from the CLI: